aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/08-grafana-hpcg.md

     Final Summary::Official results execution time (sec) must be at least=1800
     ```

-4. You will notice run time is longer which is expected.
+4. What did you notice about the performance of both benchmarks?
 Take a look at the **Compute Node Details** dashboard and you will see **IOR** stressed the network with spikes looking like.
 ![IOR Network](/images/monitoring/ior-network-traffic.png)

 5. But did not stress the CPU: